Tame symmetric algebras of period four with small Gabriel quivers: Algebra structures

 Consequently, using Theorem \ref{class:bireg}, we deduce that $\La'$ is a weighted surface algebra.
-Eventually, there is no loop at $c$ in $Q$, hence applying Theorem \ref{mut:per}, we get that $\mu_c^2(\La)\cong \La$, and therefore, algebra $\La=\mu_c(\mu_c(\La))=\mu_c(\La')$ is a mutation of a weighted surface algebra $\La'$ at vertex $c$.
-It means that $\La$ is a virtual mutation of a weighted surface algebra $\La'$, by definition, and the proof is finished (see also Section \ref{sec:3}). \end{proof}
+Eventually, there is no loop at $c$ in $Q$, hence applying Theorem \ref{mut:per}, we get that $\mu_c^2(\La)\cong \La$ (up to socle), and therefore, algebra $\La=\mu_c(\mu_c(\La))=\mu_c(\La')$ is a mutation of a weighted surface algebra $\La'$ at vertex $c$.
+It means that $\La$ is (socle equivalent to) a virtual mutation of a weighted surface algebra $\La'$, by definition, and the proof is finished (see also Section \ref{subs:3.2}). \end{proof}

 We have the same result for the quiver $Q^{(13)}$.

 \begin{prop} If $Q=Q^{(13)}$, then $\La$ is a virtual mutation of a weighted surface algebra. \end{prop}